Antonine Itinerary

 Iter Britanniarum, displayed as a road map.
 The plotted routes and stations are approximations.
 The Antonine Wall and Hadrian's Wall are shown.

 The Antonine Itinerary (Itinerarium Antonini Augusti, "Itinerary of the Emperor Antoninus") is an itinerarium, a register of the stations and distances along various roads.
 Seemingly based on official documents, possibly in part from a survey carried out under Augustus, it describes the roads of the Roman Empire.
 Owing to the scarcity of other extant records of this type, it is a valuable historical record.

-Publication history
+Transmission

 Manuscripts

 RBME R II 18 f.67r The first page of the oldest manuscript preserving the Itinerarium.

-Almost nothing is known of its author or the conditions of its compilation.
-Numerous manuscripts survive, the eight oldest dating to some point between the 7th to 10th centuries after the onset of the Carolingian Renaissance.
+Almost nothing is known of its author or the conditions of the Itinerary's compilation.
+Numerous manuscripts survive, the eight oldest dating to some point between the 7th to 10th centuries AD, after the onset of the Carolingian Renaissance.
 Despite the title seeming to ascribe the work to the patronage of the 2nd-century Antoninus Pius, all surviving editions seem to trace to an original towards the end of the reign of Diocletian in the early 4th century.
 The most likely imperial patron—if the work had one—would have been Caracalla.